 The Committee is chaired by a non-executive director of the Company.
-Membership of the Audit and Risk Committee must include at least two directors (other than the Managing Director/CEO) and the Committee Secretary.
-The Committee meets quarterly.
-In the reporting period, meetings have taken place on 18 August 2020, 18 November 2020, 18 February 2021 and 25 May 2021.
+Membership of the Audit and Risk Committee must include at least two directors) and the Committee Secretary.
+The Committee meets at least quarterly during each reporting period.

 The members of the Audit and Risk Committee during the reporting period were: